- Location: Idaho

 - The vehicle was damaged so badly that it has been declared a total loss, and an insurance company has shelled out the cash to the owner to cover the damage, and the owner kept the vehicle and its title.

 - In this instance, the insurance company must give the department a heads up.
-The owner must also contact the Idaho Transportation Department within 15 days of the date when the claim was satisfied and apply for a Salvage Certificate of Title.
+The owner must also contact the Idaho Transportation Department and apply for a Salvage Certificate of Title.

 - A salvage pool obtains the salvage vehicle and must issue an Idaho Salvage Certificate of Title because ownership is not otherwise proven with a salvage certificate.
 It must also surrender the ownership documents and a copy of the salvage certificate to the DMV, as well as pay any salvage certificate fees.